The Cheetah Girls (film): Production

-During casting auditions for the film, executives at Disney dropped the character Anginette Walker from the books, because couldn't find the right twin girls to play both her and Aqua.
+During casting auditions for the film, executives at Disney dropped the character Anginette Walker from the books, because they couldn't find the right twin girls to play both her and Aqua.
 According to author Deborah Gregory, Tia and Tamera Mowry's names were brought up in the meeting, but were considered to be "too sophisticated" for the roles.
-The singer Solange Knowles was originally cast to play the role of Aqua.
-However, she pulled out of the film's production due to the promotion and release of her debut album Solo Star.
-The role was then given to Kiely Williams, who was in the girl group 3LW with Adrienne Bailon at the time.
+Singer Solange Knowles was originally cast to play the role of Aqua, however, Knowles pulled out of the film due to wanting to focus on the release of her debut album Solo Star.
+Kiely Williams initially auditioned for the role of Galleria, but did not get the part, and was subsequently offered the role of Aqua when Knowles pulled out.
+Williams was in the girl group 3LW with Adrienne Bailon at the time.
 Jurnee Smollett also auditioned for the film at one point.

-The film was directed by Oz Scott and produced by Whitney Houston, Debra Martin Chase and Co Producer Cheryl Hill.
-The script was written by Alison Taylor and the music was composed by John Van Tongeren and Mark Mothersbaugh.
-It was shot during October and November 2002 in Toronto, Ontario, Canada and Manhattan, New York City, New York.
+The Cheetah Girls was directed by Oz Scott and produced by Whitney Houston, Debra Martin Chase and Cheryl Hill.
+The script was written by Alison Taylor, and the music was composed by John Van Tongeren.
+The film was shot from October to November 2002 in Toronto, Ontario, Canada and Manhattan, New York City, New York.

 Soundtrack

-An original motion picture soundtrack containing songs from and inspired by the film was released on August 12, 2003, by Walt Disney Records and Columbia Records.
-The soundtrack went to #33 on the Billboard 200 and was certified Double Platinum.
+An original motion picture soundtrack containing songs from the film was released by Walt Disney Records on August 12, 2003.
+Several songs were recorded for the film, and though there had been no contractual plans for these songs to be released commercially, producer Debra Martin Chase was able to convince Disney to create new contracts and release the film's music as a soundtrack.
+It peaked at number 33 on the Billboard 200 and was certified double platinum by the RIAA.